ecdye/macSubtitleOCR/README.md

 ### Features

+- Optional FFmpeg decoder for any issues with internal decoder
+- Export raw JSON output from the OCR engine for further analysis.
 - Export `.png` images of subtitles for manual correction of OCR output.
-- Use the macOS OCR engine's language recognition feature to enhance accuracy by validating character sequences as real words.
-- Export raw JSON output from the OCR engine for further analysis.
-- Experimental internal decoder for development (mostly working, VobSub gives occasional errors)

 #### Supported Formats